What Are Merchant Accounts And How Do They Work?

 Online merchant accounts

-Online merchant accounts are specifically designed for eCommerce businesses that sell goods and services digitally.
-This includes purchases that are made via standalone eCommerce websites, online marketplaces, or mobile shopping apps.
+Online merchant accounts are specifically designed for ecommerce businesses that sell goods and services digitally.
+This includes purchases that are made via standalone ecommerce websites, online marketplaces, or mobile shopping apps.

-The focus of online merchant accounts is ensuring that payments are processed securely and fraudulent behavior is identified.
-They will include or integrate with a payment gateway to securely submit credit card transactions from the merchant’s website to the payment processor, and then onto the merchant account itself.
+The focus of online merchant accounts is ensuring secure payment processing.
+This often involves using tokenization, where sensitive card data is replaced by a non-sensitive token, drastically reducing the merchant’s PCI compliance burden.They will include or integrate with a payment gateway to securely submit credit card transactions from the merchant’s website to the payment processor, and then onto the merchant account itself.
 This should comply with Payment Card Industry Data Security Standard (PCI DSS) requirements to ensure that customer data is kept as safe as possible.
 Additional services offered by online merchant accounts may include multi-currency payments, virtual terminal services, and recurring billing.

 High-risk merchant accounts

-Because of the nature of the goods and services they sell, some merchants may be classified as ‘high-risk’ for payment processing.
+Because of the nature of the goods and services they sell, some merchants may be classified as “high-risk” for payment processing.
 Industries commonly considered high-risk include online gambling, pharmaceuticals, insurance, and subscription businesses.

 Because many merchant account services will not work with high-risk merchants, it may be necessary to work with a specialized account provider who can run a more thorough approval process.